 Do-It-Yourself Asbestos Removal

 - Clear the area you plan to abate of all extraneous objects.
-Cover all parts of the work area with plastic.
+Cover all parts of the work area with plastic sheeting to protect it.

 - Turn off heating or air conditioning and be sure the registers and return air vents are sealed.

-- For your safety and to contain the contamination, you need to wear disposable coveralls, disposable rubber gloves, goggles, and a respirator mask equipped with a high-efficiency particulate air (HEPA) filter.
+- Wear disposable coveralls, disposable gloves, goggles and a respirator mask equipped with a high-efficiency particulate air (HEPA) filter for your safety and to contain the contamination.

 - Spray the working area with water using a spray bottle or garden sprayer prior to and during asbestos removal to prevent dust and airborne fibers.